 As of December 31, 2016, we had net operating loss carryforwards, or NOLs, for federal and state income tax purposes of \$102.1 million and \$95.6 million, respectively, which expire at various times through 2036.
 In 2014, our wholly owned subsidiary, Selecta RUS, was granted a "Skolkovo designated" resident status in Russia.
-As a result, the subsidiary operates as a corporate tax exempt entity, with lower employee and employment taxes.
+As a result, the subsidiary operates as a corporate tax-exempt entity, with lower employee and employment taxes.
 All foreign net operating loss carryforwards have been eliminated.
 The state NOLs began expiring in 2015 and will continue to expire through 2036.
-At December 31, 2016, we had available federal and state research and development income tax credits of approximately \$2.1 million and \$1.5 million respectively, which may be available to reduce future income taxes, if any, at various times through 2036
+At December 31, 2016, we had available federal and state research and development income tax credits of approximately \$2.1 million and \$1.5 million respectively, which may be available to reduce future income taxes, if any, at various times through 2036.

 Utilization of the NOLs and credits may be subject to a substantial annual limitation due to ownership change limitations provided by Section 382 of the Internal Revenue Code of 1986, as amended.
-Specifically, this limitation may arise in the event of a cumulative change in our ownership of more than 50% within any three-year period.
-The amount of the annual limitation is determined based on our value immediately before the ownership change.
-Subsequent ownership changes may further affect the limitation in future years.
 The annual limitation may result in the expiration of our NOLs and credits before we can use them.
-We have recorded a valuation allowance on all of our deferred tax assets, including our deferred tax assets related to our NOLs and research and development tax credit carryforwards.
-We plan to undertake a study to analyze and determine if any historical ownership changes have occurred to determine if there are any permanent limitations on our ability to utilize NOLs and other tax attributes in the future.
-In addition, we may experience ownership changes after this offering as a result of subsequent shifts in our stock ownership.
+We have recorded a valuation allowance on our deferred tax assets, including our deferred tax assets related to our NOLs and research and development tax credit carryforwards.
+We commissioned a study to analyze and determine if any historical ownership changes have occurred to determine if there are any permanent limitations on our ability to utilize NOLs and other tax attributes in the future.
+However, we may experience ownership changes as a result of subsequent shifts in our stock ownership.
 As a result, we are unable to estimate the effect of these limitations, if any, on our ability to utilize NOLs and other tax attributes in the future.